Deceptive Health Claims, Significant Risks

 On July 30, 2018, the FDA issued a safety communication for laser and other energy-based vaginal rejuvenation treatments due to the serious risks they carry.
 Women have experienced vaginal burning, serious scarring, and chronic pain.
 If you have suffered from an adverse event after undergoing a rejuvenation laser treatment, you may have the right to file a vaginal rejuvenation lawsuit.

-These dangerous treatments are deceptively being advertised as a way to help with vaginal tightness or looseness, urinary incontinence, and pain during intercourse.
+These dangerous treatments are deceptively being advertised as a way to help with vaginal looseness, urinary incontinence, and pain during intercourse.
 These rejuvenation treatments are being carried out by spas, cosmetic facilities, gynecologists, and obstetricians.

 However, there are no conclusive studies to suggest that these procedures can do what is being promised.
 In all of the published trials to date, only several hundred women have been studied and most of these studies last only 12 weeks.
 No long-term safety information is available for women.